danilosierrac/gilbert-index/_posts/2017-03-06-mortgage-is-debt.md

 Everyone knows banks create unnecessarily complicated terms in order to create distance between you and what the term actually means.
 Say hi to Derivatives.
 Credit default swaps.
 Tranches.
 And other gobbledygook.

 Banks do this because they don't want you focused on what the term actually means.
-Because if you were focused on its true meaning, you’d be less likely to buy the product the bank is pushing.
+Because if you were focused on its honest meaning, you’d be less likely to buy the product the bank is pushing.
 It is an attempt to channel your attention.
 If you understand anything about sales, you’ll recognize this as standard sales technique.
 In sales, if you're good at sales, you're always trying to channel attention to where you want it.

 The banks don't get credit for inventing the word mortgage.
 For that, you can thank [Law French and medieval English lawyers](https://en.wikipedia.org/wiki/Mortgage_loan) who re-purposed the term.
 But the banks do get credit for embracing and running with the linguistic deception that is the word mortgage.
 And channeling your attention away from what mortgage actually means: